rometools/rome-docs/docs/rome/getting-started/custom-module.md

 implementation (necessary for collections containing subclasses such as a list of modules) and the `copyFrom()` method copies all the properties from the parameter object (which must be an implementation of the interface) into the caller bean properties.
-Note that your implementation has to make a deep copy.
+Note that the `copyFrom` method has to make deep copies.

 ```java
 public class SampleModuleImpl extends ModuleImpl implements SampleModule {